 This is when it began to attract tourists to their beautiful beaches.

-The business district of Deerfield Beach was traditionally around the intersection of US-1 and Hillsboro Boulevard.
+The business district of Deerfield Beach was traditionally around the intersection of US-1 and East and West Hillsboro Boulevard.

 As the town expanded, much of the commercial activity moved west to the areas around I-95 and the Florida Turnpike.

-The area near the beach also has a lot of hotels, restaurants, bars and tourist related businesses.
+The area near the beach also has a lot of hotels, waterfront restaurants, bars and tourist related businesses.
 There are many fine dining places in this neighborhood.

 The eastern part of the city fronts on the Intracoastal Waterway across from a one mile stretch of beach along State Road A1A that is also within the city limits.